stealjs/steal/steal.md

 ## Quick Overview

+To create
-To get started, here's how to create a JS and LESS module for use in `myapp`.
-Assume a folder structure like:
+a JavaScript and [LESS](http://lesscss.org/) module for use in `myapp` assuming a folder structure like:

     ROOT/
       steal/